 You can shop in grocery stores and dine in restaurants with confidence that the food you’re paying for is very unlikely to make you sick.
-But every now and then, problems in growing or packaging foods can occur that let a few bad apples into the U.S. food supply, such as lettuce laced with E. coli or canned spaghetti sprinkled with broken glass.
+But every now and then, problems in growing or packaging foods can occur that let a few bad apples into the U.S. food supply, such as lettuce laced with E. coli.
 When this kind of contamination is discovered, public health authorities issue a food recall, in which a product is taken off the market in order to protect U.S. consumers.

 Who Recalls Tainted Food?